Bathroom · Modernize

 Prompt pack for AI generation

-Use these prompts before checkout to compare options by buildability, not just visuals.
-Keep one conservative and one expressive direction.
+Use these prompts before checkout to compare options by effectiveness, not just visuals.
+The goal is distraction by design, so push the prompts to address visual hierarchy directly.

-• Generate a realistic Bathroom shopping list for Functional: Ugly fixtures cant change with quantity and size guidance.
+• Generate a realistic bathroom shopping list built around concealment, contrast, and focal point strategy with quantity and size guidance

-• Produce a Bathroom design that solves the functional constraint first, then layers aesthetics.
+• Produce a bathroom design that solves the visual constraint first through hierarchy and focal points, then layers aesthetics on top

 Frequently asked questions